7 typical applications

 - How do you react to criticism?
 Of course, every HR manager would like to hear that the candidate is critical.
 But he should not let him be subdued.
 A possible answer to this question would be that criticism can be very instructive for further professional development, provided it is constructive and respected.
 If one feels himself not to be particularly critical, one does not exaggerate with this statement and admits to itself the space to work on its criticism.

 - How are you working overtime?
-Even if it is about the motivation, here it is said to remain honest and do nothing wrong.
-A possible answer would be to signal that overtime is important for important orders and in certain project phases and that they are part of the profession.
-But be careful: in certain sectors, for example, in business consulting or investment banking, the willingness to perform overtime is a prerequisite!
-Whoever is a member of leisure and family, can be disqualified quickly.
+Even when it comes to motivation, it is important to stay honest and not fool yourself.
+One possible answer would be to signal that overtime is important for important jobs and certain phases of the project and is part of everyday working life.
+But beware: in certain industries, such as in business consulting or investment banking, the willingness to perform overtime is required!
+Who votes here a Song of Songs on recreational value and family, can quickly disqualify.

 - Which other companies did you apply for?
-Here, applicants can and should candidly reveal when they are talking to other companies - this shows that they are committed and realistic and do not want to rely on a single option.
-And by the way, it increases its own market value when it becomes clear that the potential employer is in competition with other companies or even the competition.
-Exaggeration, however, should not be - and this is true in principle for all the situation mentioned.
-Furthermore, as an applicant, you are well advised to use the above mentioned questionnaire to explain why you have a particular interest in the specific job for which you are currently applying.
-In no case should the impression arise that this was an emergency solution.
+Here, candidates can and should confidently disclose when in dialogue with other companies - demonstrating that they are dedicated, realistic and do not want to rely on one single option.
+And, by the way, it increases your own market value when it becomes clear that the potential employer is competing with other companies or even your competitors.
+Exaggeration should, however, not - and this is true in principle for all the situation addressed - not.
+Incidentally, you as a candidate are well advised to use the above-mentioned question to explain why you have a particular interest in the specific position for which you are currently applying.
+Under no circumstances should the impression arise that this is an emergency solution.
 Important: Concrete company names should not be mentioned for reasons of discretion.

 - The application question for the strengths and weaknesses It is a classic and is supposed to reveal how the applicant assesses himself and whether he can be brought out of the rest.
 In any case, you should answer this question like any other and do not try to be funny.

 Conclusion: This is the best way to deal with difficult questions